zergez/PrivacyPolicy/README.md

 PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS

-This privacy policy governs your use of the software application Go Sanic Goo!
-MLG (“Application”) for mobile devices that was created by SergeChateau_u.
-The Application is a videogame with infinite running theme that show advertsments and uses the "android.permission.read_phone_state" that allows the SDK to handle video playback when interrupted by a call.
+This privacy policy governs your use of the software application descripted in the current webpage (“Application”) for mobile devices that was created by SergeChateau_u.
+The Application is a videogame with running theme that show advertsments and uses the "android.permission.read_phone_state" that allows the SDK to handle video playback when interrupted by a call.